M100 Young European Journalists Workshop 2018

-Titled “How to finance independent journalism – education, platforms, business models”, the M100 Young European Journalists Workshop (M100YEJ) is inviting 15 journalists from the Eastern Partnership countries and Russia between the ages of 18 and 27 to Potsdam and Berlin, Germany.
+Titled “Journalism & Political Education in the Social Web”, the M100 Young European Journalists Workshop (M100YEJ) invites 25 journalists from Europe, the Eastern Partnership countries (Armenia, Azerbaijan, Belarus, Georgia, Moldova, and Ukraine) and Russia between 18 and 26 to Potsdam and Berlin, Germany.

 1. The Topic